Why You Shouldn’t Trust Viral #SkinTok Recommendations

 So, will I ever trust a viral #SkinTok recommendation again?
 I don't know.
 Maybe not.

-*Some links used are affiliated links, which allows me to earn a small commission when you buy the product using my link.
+*Some links used are affiliated links, which allows me to earn a commission when you buy the product using my link.
 No commission is earned through clicking links.
-I'm not being paid to mention any specific brand in this post.
+I'm not being paid to mention any brand in this post.
 Thank you for supporting the content that makes my blog possible.

 Have you ever bought a viral skincare product and regretted it?

-10 comments
+21 comments

 1. I always want to change my skincare brand but am afraid to do so in case breakout.
 Reading this made me not want to change anymore